Great American Total Solar Eclipse, 2017

 "If I stay in Champaign County, what will I see?"

 At 11:53am the Moon will begin to cover the Sun.
 Maximum coverage occurs at 1:20pm on August 21, but only 93% of the Sun will be covered.
 CAUTION: 7% of the Sun can still blind you!!
 The event will be over by 2:44pm.
+Note that there are no events occurring at the Staerkel Planetarium on this day.
+The staff will watch the eclipse from southern Illinois.

 "Where can I go to get a good view?"

 Southern Illinois is the place to be and NASA is actually setting up shop in Carbondale.
 The University of Illinois Astronomy Department is heading to Goreville, IL.
 The Staerkel Planetarium, CU Astronomical Society, and Twin City Amateur Astronomers are heading to Camp Ondessonk, near Ozark, IL.
 It is a 3.5 hour drive down I-57.
 And you can join us if you wish!
+There is a fee but that includes meals.
+See the last bullet below under "useful links."

 "But you should never look at the Sun, how can you see this event safely?"